HaleTom/deeplearning.ai_notes/CNNs/notes/wk1.md

 * Reduce the size of the representation
 * Speed up computation
 * Make feature detection more robust

+Pooling is done considering each input channel separately.

 ### Max pooling